dbissell6/DFIR/WalkThroughs/OpTinselTrace-1-5.md

 ### Explanation

-We can see this in question9.
+We can see this in question 9.

 ## Task 15